When to Use a Quit Claim Deed

 No Guarantees of Clear Title

-The quit claim deed is used to transfer any ownership claim or interest an individual might have in a piece of property to another person or entity.
-As this definition makes explicit, the difference between a quit claim deed and a warranty deed is that the quit claim does not guarantee the status of the title as to whether or not there are any encumbrances on it.
+The quit claim deed is used to transfer any ownership claim or interest that an individual might have in a piece of property to another person or entity.
+However, quit claim deeds do not guarantee valid ownership or ownership rights to the grantee.
+As this definition makes explicit, the difference between a quit claim deed and a warranty deed is that, unlike warranty deeds, the quit claim deed does not guarantee the property's title is clear or free of encumbrances.
 Warranty deeds guarantee that the property title is free of any and all encumbrances or claims that can be made against the property.
 The seller is also personally guaranteeing the buyer against any future possibility of claims against the property.
+With a quit claim deed, the grantee may have limited or no legal recourse if title issues arise.

 Trust Is the Essence of a Quit Claim Deed